jupyter/nbgrader/paper/paper.md

 nbgrader streamlines the repetitive tasks found in course management and grading, and its flexibility allows greater communication between instructor and student.
-Overall, does—and with further development will continue to—improve the learning experience for both instructors and students, enabling them to focus on content and building understanding.
+Overall, nbgrader does—and with further development will continue to—improve the learning experience for both instructors and students, enabling them to focus on content and building understanding.

 # References